Blackswan1010/logo-maker/README.md

     }
 }
 ```
-The Circle class is definse with the inherited properties of Shape class, with a method of render that is polymorphed to return a string.
+The Circle class is define with the inherited properties of Shape class, with a method of render that is polymorphed to return a string.

 ## Author Info